Man charged with kidnapping allegedly left special needs woman to die in Las Vegas desert

 A Pennsylvania man was arrested and charged Friday for the alleged cross-country kidnapping and killing of a special needs woman.

-John Matthew Chapman, 39, was charged with kidnapping, obstruction and other crimes in the September disappearance of Jamie Rae Faden, 33, Bethel Park Police said in a statement.
+John Matthew Chapman, 39, was charged with kidnapping, obstruction and other crimes in the September disappearance of Jaime Rae Faden, 33, Bethel Park Police said in a statement.

 The statement said authorities were still working to locate the body of Faden, who was reported missing on Thursday.